How a DC Separation Agreement Attorney Can Help You

-When I ask some basic questions regarding property and retirement accounts, sometimes it becomes clear that it would be best to prepare a Separation Agreement so that all potential issues, such as property ownership, debt division, tax issues, child support, and custody, etc. are resolved prior to filing for divorce.
+When I ask some basic questions regarding property and retirement accounts, sometimes it becomes clear that it would be best to prepare a Separation Agreement so that all potential issues, such as property ownership, debt division, tax issues, child support, custody, etc. are resolved before you file for divorce.

-It is also a very good idea to have a Separation Agreement even if you are separating and are not sure if you will end up filing for divorce.
+It is also a very good idea to have a Separation Agreement and a qualified Separation Agreement Attorney in DC, even if you are separating and are unsure if you will file for divorce.
 You need to be protected so that you are not arguing over every issue that may arise.
 An Agreement will resolve the issues so you can move on with your life without constant disagreements.

-Sometimes an Agreement may be relatively simple and just provide assurance that all bank accounts and all debts will remain separate and each party will waive rights to the other person’s retirement accounts.
+Sometimes an Agreement may be relatively simple and just provide assurance that all bank accounts and all assets and debts will remain separate, and each party will waive rights to the other person’s retirement accounts.

 Other Agreements may be more complex and address many more outstanding issues.